Strain-tunable anomalous Hall effect in hexagonal MnTe: Summary and discussion

 \section{Summary and discussion}

-Figures 1--4 reveal several important findings in bulk single crystals of $\alpha$-MnTe: 1.
-A uniaxial compressive stress of $\sim$100 MPa along the NNN Mn--Mn bond direction can stabilize a pair of time-reversal-related magnetic domains, which enables a conclusive identification of the in-plane moment direction relative to the underlying lattice (Fig.~\ref{fig:fig1}e); 2.
-The spontaneous AHE only appears in samples with charge gaps around 15--18 meV (Fig.~\ref{fig:fig2}f); 3.
-Tunable uniaxial strain can reverse the sign of the AHE in a temperature regime of $\sim$230 K or $\sim$20 meV (Fig.~\ref{fig:fig3}i); 4.
-Uniaxial strain dramatically extends the temperature range where the AHE is observed (Figs. \ref{fig:fig4}g,h); 5.
-There is no observable change in $T_{\mathrm{AM}}$ or a new magnetic transition induced under applied uniaxial strain up to $\epsilon=-0.47\%$ (Fig.~\ref{fig:fig4}k); 6.
-The spontaneous AHC in $\alpha$-MnTe falls within the localized hopping regime at low temperatures, yet it exhibits an unusual scaling exponent in the intermediate temperature range (Figs. \ref{fig:fig4}l,m).
+Figures 1--4 reveal several important findings in bulk single crystals of $\alpha$-MnTe: (i) A uniaxial compressive strain along the NN and NNN Mn--Mn bond directions effectively stabilize one (Fig.~\ref{fig:fig1}f) and two (Fig.~\ref{fig:fig1}h) in-plane magnetic domains, respectively.
+For both strain directions, the in-plane moment direction is along the NNN Mn--Mn bond direction relative to the underlying lattice (Fig.~\ref{fig:fig1}b,f,h); (ii) The spontaneous AHE only appears in samples with charge gaps around 15--18 meV (Fig.~\ref{fig:fig2}f); (iii) Detwinning the sample into a single in-plane domain state sharpens the AHE hysteresis loop; (iv) All samples exhibit a dominant linear dependence of the AHE on uniaxial strain; (v) The AHE reverses its sign both as a function of temperature and strain at $\sim$230 K or $\sim$20 meV (Fig.~\ref{fig:fig3}i).
+The AHE in the single domain state also persists down to a much lower temperature range compared to free standing sample (Figs. \ref{fig:fig4}j,l); (vi) There is no observable change in $T_{\mathrm{AM}}$ or a new magnetic transition induced under applied uniaxial NNN compressive strain up to $\epsilon=-0.27\,\%$ and tensile strain up to $\epsilon=0.2\,\%$ (Fig.~\ref{fig:fig4}o); (vii) The spontaneous AHC in $\alpha$-MnTe falls within the localized hopping regime at low temperatures, yet it exhibits an unusual scaling exponent in the intermediate temperature range (Figs. \ref{fig:fig4}p,q and Extended Data Fig.\ref{figS:AHCscaling}).